swig/swig/Doc/Manual/src/Fortran.md

 argument or return value.
 These could theoretically be passed between wrapped SWIG functions, although no type checking will be performed to ensure that the unknown classes are the correct types.

+This behavior will change soon to enforce type safety.

 ## Enumerations